the-ahuja-lab/AgeXtend/docker/README.md

 ## Using **AgeXtend**

 **AgeXtend is free for academic institutions, however, for commercial utilization a commercial license key is required.
 Academic users may apply for a valid "License Key" [here](https://forms.gle/y1sCpSGEAML8XWGGA).
-Commerical users may request the license key from Dr. Gaurav Ahuja (gaurav.ahuja@iiitd.ac.in).**
+Commercial users may request the license key from Dr. Gaurav Ahuja (gaurav.ahuja@iiitd.ac.in).**

 ### **STEP-I License Key Application**